hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 At the moment I am wearing a Suunto Traverse which has a monochrome display and I am quite satisfied with it.

-However, I would be interested to get an outdoor watch which features a colour display.
+However, I would be interested to get an outdoor watch which features a color display.

-Probably one disadvantage of watches having a colour display and a GPS is their short battery life.
+Probably one disadvantage of watches having a color display and a GPS is their short battery life.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/15913318153/in/photolist-Go1JSL-vM7J91-qHtRc2-qfcV5n-rc1Fx6-pUdwjt-pR5WvQ-poxm2c-J2qeyW-uSq1oC-vNPEKA-vwWEhv-vPqH22-sTzRxs-t4miJj-s9EBGJ-pC4agQ-ptyErN-pcgLEg-oUMs5L" title="Best outdoor GPS watches 2017"><img src="https://c2.staticflickr.com/8/7306/15913318153_5c83812257_k.jpg" width="2048" height="1360" alt="Best outdoor GPS watches 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>